Tinyman392/EColiVariableGeneModels/README.md

 #### downloadFTP.sh

-This script will download a set of genomes from the BV-BRC (formerly PATRIC) FTP database.
+This script will download a set of genomes from the BV-BRC FTP database.
 This script takes as an argument a file containing a list of genome IDs to download from the FTP database.
 This list of genome IDs can be found in the *genomes.gid.lst* file located in this repository.

 This script will output an ftp directory in the current working directory.  **If the directory exists already, that directory will be deleted and recreated.**